All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 • Surgical removal of skin cysts in dogs is a relatively simple procedure depending on the location.
 When cyst access is easy your pet’s surgery can often be done under anesthesia and local anesthesia.

 No, please do not pop it.
-Squeezing the cyst causes the contents of it to fall into the surrounding tissue, where it forms a foreign body reaction, resulting in swelling and inflammation.
+Squeezing the cyst causes its contents of it to fall into the surrounding tissue, where it forms a foreign body reaction, resulting in swelling and inflammation.

 If the cyst ruptures periodically, do the following: